Rat Containerization and Complaint Volume: Did NYC's Mandatory Bin Rollout Causally Reduce Rodent Sightings?

 3.2 Primary specification#

-Let YitY_{it} denote the Rodent-complaint count at community district ii in month tt.
-Under a staggered-adoption design with treatment time t0it_0^i varying by unit, the heterogeneous treatment-effect- robust generalization of TWFE is
+Let denote the Rodent-complaint count at community district in month .
+Under a staggered-adoption design with treatment time varying by unit, the heterogeneous treatment-effect-robust generalization of TWFE is

 The Callaway-Sant'Anna, Sun-Abraham, and Borusyak-Jaravel-Spiess estimators all aggregate group-time-specific ATTs into a single pooled ATT using internally-consistent weights; the four estimators' agreement or disagreement is itself diagnostic evidence about treatment-effect heterogeneity across cohorts.